Course Coordinator:Karen Hands (khands1@usc.edu.au) School:School of Business and Creative Industries

 Please note: Course information, including specific information of recommended readings, learning activities, resources, weekly readings, etc. are available on the course Canvas site– Please log in as soon as possible.

-May vary depending on the nature of the industry placement Placement proposal negotiation and discussion prior to week 1 Students must register and attend one of the two pre-placement orientation workshops held in O Week.
+May vary depending on the nature of the industry placement Placement proposal negotiation and discussion prior to week 1 Students must attend the pre-placement orientation workshops held in O Week.

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.